bennyvdhoogen/development-standards/frontend/testing.md

 - Determine what to mock.
 I.e. mock away http responses.
 - How to structure test files, mocks and stubs.
 - Determine which code coverage is leading.
-- Determine baseline for code coverage (??).
+- Determine baseline for code coverage.
 - How to integrate in the deployment pipeline.

 ## Best practices